R3izorr/SC2002-GRP5/README.md

 - bin: The folder containing compiled class files
 - data: The data used in this program
 - report: The assignment report, containing main report, UML diagrams: class diagram and sequence diagram, test outputs, and declaration of GAI use
-- testcase: The testcase folder
+- Testcase: The testcase folder
 - html: Javadocs link

 ## UML Diagrams